 The Woolie Boolie is made of 70% merino wool– a material that offers a lot of versatility in terms of temperature.
 It regulates the temperature fantastically well in that it keeps you warm through its insulating properties on cold days, and on the other hand, helps keep you cool on the hottest of days.

 Another plus of having socks made from merino wool is that it can keep your feet odor-free throughout your ride.
 It also has a great fit on your feet, almost compression-like, but breathable enough to manage moisture effectively.
-No doubt this product became DeFeet’s most popular product.
+No doubt this product became DeFeet’s most popular product and hit our list of the best cycling socks.

 Here’s a product information video from DeFeet: